vuestorefront/vue-storefront/packages/core/docs/advanced/calling-platform-api.md

 ## Accessing integration methods on the frontend

-To access API-client functions, you can use the composable function `useVSFContext` that reads from the application context every possible integration so you can easily access it.
+To access API-client functions, you can use the composable function `useVSFContext`:

 ```ts
 // each platform has different tag to access its methods, eg $spryker, $storyblok etc.